 The 1,033 POWs were crammed into the ship’s hold back to back while standing up.
 When the hold was full, the Japanese closed the hatches.
-There was very little water and there was no sanitary facilities.
+There was very little water and there were no sanitary facilities.
 For the men in the hold, food was not as important as water.
 Men began going crazy and would attack each other for the smallest reasons.

 The convoy came under attack, at 3:00 A.M., from a Wolf Pack composed of the submarines; the U.S.S.
 Crevalle, the U.S.S.
 Angler, and the U.S.S.
 Flasher.
 Several ships in the convoy were sunk.
 During the voyage, the prisoners heard a “bang” under the ship.
 They assumed that it was a torpedo from an American submarine.
 Another ship, the Hakusan Maru, was hit by torpedoes resulting in the deaths of almost 707 POWs.

 Of the trip, he said, “We would get up at 4:30 a.m. in a small hold between decks.
 We were packed in so tightly that we could not lie down.
 Once I was able to get out on deck long enough to have a hose played on me, driving me back into the hold.
 The voyage made in a regular cargo vessel took 10 days.”

 On July 28, 1944, the ship arrived at Takao, Formosa, at 9:00 A.M., and remained in port until it sailed at 7:00 P.M.
 From July 30th to August 2nd, the ship sailed through a storm which kept submarines away.
 On August 3rd, the POWs were issued clothes, and the ship arrived at Moji, Japan, on August 4th at midnight.
 The POWs were disembarked at 8:00 A.M. and formed into POW detachments of 100 men.

 The POW detachment John was in was marched to the train depot and boarded a train and sent to Kamioka Camp, also known as Nagoya #1-B, where they worked in a lead and zinc mine.
 With him in the camp was Emerson Rex of A Company.
 Collective punishment was standard in the camp, and the POWs were beaten and kicked if they violated a rule.
 Medical supplies were also withheld from the sick.